Skip to main content

 Legal compliance might be the least glamorous part of software engineering — but it’s critical.
 NLP can analyze software licenses, regulations, or contractual clauses to flag risks and ensure compliance.

 This not only reduces legal headaches but also makes document management smoother and smarter.
+This automation helps teams stay audit-ready and aligned with standards such as DO-178C, ARP4754A, and ISO 9001 — saving time and reducing compliance risk.

 Conclusion: When Language Becomes Code